 I left the odd areas, like at the door frames, vanity, and around the toilet, for last.

 I’m a pretty impatient person, a fact that’s evident from the little bits of white paint that wound up on the freshly painted wall, vanity, and trim/doors (at least it blends in with the trim & doors).

-Fortunately, it does look pretty great in the less zoomed-in photos, and in person you do have to look a little more closely to see the goofs.
+Fortunately, the painted linoleum floor does look pretty great in the photos taken from afar, and in person you do have to look pretty closely to see the goofs.

 I crawled around on the floor for an hour this afternoon with a tiny craft paintbrush and touched up the worst of the stray marks.